a8856554/accounts-keeper/README.md

 # accounts-keeper
-A web page project which can help people to trace their accounts.
+A web page project which can help people to record and trace their accounts.